nmshd/documentation/_docs_integrate/terminate-relationships.md

 ## Decompose a Relationship

-Decomposing a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) deletes all data associated with the peer that was transmitted during the Relationship:
+Decomposing a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) deletes all data associated with the peer that was transmitted during the Relationship which includes:

 - The Relationship itself.
 - The [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) used to establish the Relationship if it was for single use, which means that the value of its `maxNumberOfAllocations` property is one, or is owned by the peer.
 A RelationshipTemplate must be exchanged again to establish a new Relationship.